dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## Configure settings for the Intune App SDK

-You use the **IntuneMAMSettings** dictionary in the application’s Info.plist file to set up and configure the Intune App SDK.
-The following table lists all supported settings.
+You can use the **IntuneMAMSettings** dictionary in the application’s Info.plist file to set up and configure the Intune App SDK.
+If the IntuneMAMSettings dictionary is not seen in your Info.plist file, you should create a dictionary in your app's Info.plist with the field name "IntuneMAMSettings."

+Under the IntuneMAMSettings dictionary, you can add key/value rows of configuration settings to configure the SDK.
+The table below lists all supported settings.

 Some of these settings might have been covered in previous sections, and some do not apply to all apps.